gmontana/BREST/README.md

 ## Docker Image
 If you are familiar with docker, you can leverage the BREST-Risk [BREST Docker Container](https://1drv.ms/u/c/8d3f676f686fa7bf/EZ87HcVZZlJPg1soX2iqXHUBfi8u8FNCIaF2g4_qHxUopg?e=RJoKU6) which has all the depedencies preinstalled and the trained Mirai model.

-## Results
-### ROC-AUC and PPV vs. Recall
-Receiver Operating Characteristics and AUCs (on the left) show the performance of BREST and Mirai for risk prediction.
-PPVs vs. sensitivities (on the right) show the risk stratification of BREST and Mirai.
 ```bash
 docker load -i brest_risk_0.1.0.tar
 ```